A Granite Note (Series of 3 ink jet on paper sculptures and 3-channel video with sound)2013

 - The Shape of a Pocket: Anne Colvin and Margaret Tait Mills College Art Museum , 1/22/2014 - 3/16/2014

 - Cross Section: Recent Acquisitions Mills College Art Museum , 7/16/2014 - 8/31/2014

 - Shifting Terrains Mills College Art Museum , 9/10/2022 - 2/18/2023

 Portfolio List Click a portfolio name to view all the objects in that portfolioThis object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Bay Area Artists" and [Objects]Period is "21st Century".
+Your current search criteria is: [Objects]Object Type is "Sculpture and Decorative Arts".